 ICME West Midlands, Birmingham and Coventry Branch

-Henk Leerink -Area Sales Manager –KUKA Robotics UK Ltd
+Presenter: Henk Leerink – Area Sales Manager – KUKA Robotics UK Ltd.

-Branch president Darren Pritchard, Prof MICME, welcomed members and guests to the evening and introduced Henk Leerink of KUKA Robotics as the speaker and his subject “How robots can enlighten smart production”.
+Branch President Darren Pritchard Prof MICME, welcomed members and guests and introduced Henk Leerink of KUKA Robotics, and his subject “How robots can enlighten smart production”.

 Covering such a wide variety of sectors, it would not be practical for KUKA Robotics to have application expertise in every one and therefore it has built a network of partner companies with industry specific know-how.
 This strategy ensures, that the end user receives a smooth integration of the robotic solution.